 Cyber Security Challenge UK is a series of national competitions, learning programmes and networking initiatives designed to identify, inspire and enable more people to become cyber security professionals.
 Established to bolster the national pool of cyber skills, it offers a unique programme of activities to introduce sufficient numbers of appropriately skilled individuals to learning and career opportunities in the profession.

 The IBM report mentioned at the start of this feature highlights that the core attributes and skills that employers are looking for in cyber security professionals are:

 - Problem Solver

 - Guardian, and

 These attributes and skills can of course be found in a multitude of other sectors beyond cyber security.
 One such sector is the military.
 One of the core attributes seen time and again with military veterans is the ‘Guardian’ attribute.
 This means they are highly ethical, reliable and motivated to protect their customers.
 In terms of specific cyber security roles, IBM has found that veterans are particularly suited to ‘operator’ and ‘communicator’ positions.
 Looking specifically at operators, this might include threat-monitoring analysts, penetration testers, security operations centre analyst and cyber operations manager roles.
 Anybody who has worked in the operations centre in a warship, in a military unit or in an RAF station will have the experience and transferable skills needed for dealing with cyber security incidents.

-As of September 2017, 100 veterans have completed the course.
-It’s a virtuous circle in the sense that, at the end of the training course, recruiters can get in touch with veterans and vice versa.
-The next course will take place at the end of October, with a focus on IBM’s data analysis software, i2 Analyst’s Notebook.
+It’s a virtuous circle in the sense that, at the end of the training course, recruiters can get in touch with Veterans, and vice versa.
 Participants are awarded an IBM Open Badge certification on completion, which is recognised, respected and valued globally in the IT industry.